 The False Claims Act protects whistleblowers from retaliation for their whistleblowing activity by their employer, including job loss, demotion, harassment and other forms of retaliation.
-If you have been discriminated against because of whistleblower activity, you may be able to receive reinstatement, double back pay and compensation for any special damages, including litigation costs and reasonable attorneys’ fees.
+These protections cover employees, as well as contractors and agents.
+In addition, the protections extend to “associated others” – like a whistleblower’s spouse or family members who might also work for the same employer.
+If you or an “associated other” have been discriminated against because of your whistleblower activity, remedies may include reinstatement, double back pay, and compensation for any special damages, including litigation costs and reasonable attorneys’ fees.

 There are time limits for filing a retaliation case, so please speak with an attorney as soon as possible if you believe you are a victim of retaliation under the statute.